DinoHub-SubT/dsta_deploy/docs/catkin-basestation.md

 If you are not using docker containers, you may skip this step.

-        # enter the docker shell container on your local laptop host or Azure VM host
+        # enter the docker shell container on your local laptop host or Azure VM host#
+        #   -- its okay to ignore the error if you have not yet built the workspace: error is: 'bash: /home/developer/deploy_ws/devel/...: No such file or directory'
         docker-join.bash --name gui-shell

 ### 2. Build Common